shaoqin2/Group3TeamProject/README.md

 This is the documentation for the word picking game.
 The backend keep track of all the geological words and user information

+# THE SERVER HAVE BEEN SHUT DOWN AFTER THE PRESENTATION!
+RIP SERVER!
 # API reference

 45.55.248.135

 ## Endpoints